Valerie Solanas: Early life and education

-New York City and the Factory
+Early years in New York City

-This prop trunk, used in Andy Warhol's Silver Factory, is where the copy of the "Up Your Ass" script Solanas gave Warhol was eventually found after Warhol's death in 1987.
+This prop trunk, used in Andy Warhol's Silver Factory, is where the copy of the script of Up Your Ass that Solanas gave Warhol was eventually found after Warhol's death in 1987.

 In the mid-1960s, Solanas moved to New York City and supported herself through begging and prostitution.
 In 1965, she wrote two works: an autobiographical short story, "A Young Girl's Primer on How to Attain the Leisure Class", and a play, Up Your Ass, (Note: The original title of the work is Up Your Ass, or, From the Cradle to the Boat, or, The Big Suck, or, Up from the Slime.) about a young prostitute.
 According to James Martin Harding, the play is "based on a plot about a woman who 'is a man-hating hustler and panhandler' and who ... ends up killing a man."
 Harding describes it as more a "provocation than ... a work of dramatic literature" and "rather adolescent and contrived".
 The short story was published in Cavalier magazine in July 1966.
 Up Your Ass remained unpublished until 2014.

-In 1967, Solanas called pop artist Andy Warhol at his studio, the Factory, and asked him to produce Up Your Ass.
-According to Warhol, he thought the title was "wonderful" and he invited her to come over with it.
+In 1967, Solanas called artist Andy Warhol at his Manhattan studio, the Factory, and asked him to produce Up Your Ass.
+Warhol thought the title was "wonderful" and he invited her to come over with it.
 He accepted the script for review, told Solanas it was "well typed", and promised to read it.
-However, when he read the script he thought it was so pornographic that it must have been a police trap.
-Solanas later contacted Warhol about the script and when she was told that he had lost it, she started demanding money.
-She was staying at the Chelsea Hotel and told Warhol that she needed money for rent so he offered to pay her $25 to appear in his film I, a Man (1967).
+However, when he read the script, he found it so vulgar that he suspected Solanas might be an undercover police officer planting obscene material as part of an entrapment operation.
+Solanas later contacted Warhol about the script; when she was told that he had lost it, she started demanding money from him.
+He offered to pay her $25 to appear in his film I, a Man (1967), in order to pay her rent at the Hotel Chelsea.

 In her role in I, a Man, Solanas leaves the film's title character, played by Tom Baker, to fend for himself, explaining, "I gotta go beat my meat" as she exits the scene.
 She was satisfied with her experience working with Warhol and her performance in the film, and brought Maurice Girodias, the founder of Olympia Press, to see it.
 Girodias described her as being "very relaxed and friendly with Warhol".
-Solanas also had a nonspeaking role in Warhol's film Bike Boy (1967).
+Solanas also had a nonspeaking role in Warhol's 1967 film Bike Boy.